mihaibujanca/dynamicfusion/README.md

 If you are not on a fresh install, check `build.sh` for building instructions and dependencies.

 If you want to build the tests as well, set `-DBUILD_TESTS=ON`.
 To save frames showing the reconstruction progress, pass `-DSAVE_RECONSTRUCTION_FRAMES=ON`.
+The frames will be saved in <project_root>/output

 To build documentation, go to the project root directory and execute
 ```